Grand Prix (1966 film): Production

 The camera cars used during actual GP races were a Lotus 25 Climax at Monaco and a McLaren M2B Ford at Spa, both driven by 1961 F1 World Champion Phil Hill.
 A camera was mounted at the front only at Monaco, and an additional one filming the driving wheel was in place at Spa.
 Aerial shots were filmed from an Alouette III helicopter.
 These shots were taken so close to the actual roads that the cameraman's shoes became stained with bits of greenery from the tips of nearby trees.
-Several other camera cars were used during the shooting of fake races, including a modified Ford GT40 and an AC Cobra.
+Several other camera cars were used during the shooting of staged races, including a modified Ford GT40 and an AC Cobra.

 Although making various technological innovations in their filmmaking, numerous difficulties bogged down the movie's production.
 During filming with wet roads, several cars lost control to the point that one driver broke his shoulder bone and another nearly careened into the upstairs window of a house.
 The production team often decided to include unplanned accidents caught on film in the final movie, coming back hours later to shoot before-and-after scenes so that things fit in the final cut.
 For major accidents that were part of the story-line, the crew constructed a special cannon-like device that could fire gutted cars a considerable distance.

 Title designer Saul Bass was credited as visual consultant, montages and titles.
 He made extensive use of multiple split screens.
 During the making of the film, both Frankenheimer and Garner were interviewed by television personality Alan Whicker for the BBC series Whicker's World.

 Reception

+Box office

+The film grossed $20.8 million in the United States and Canada.
+It was one of the ten highest-grossing films of 1966.
+Theatrical rentals generated $9.3 million for the studio.